Skip to content

 Other possible dictionaries

-Configuring Yomichan
+Configuring Yomitan

-You can simply get my settings file here.
-To import it, go under Backup and Import Settings.
-I can not guarantee the rest of the setup works if you do not do this, because some important things require different settings in Yomichan, notably the mining portion of the guide.
+.
+I cannot guarantee the rest of the setup works if you do not do this, because some important things require different settings in Yomitan, notably the mining portion of the guide.

 Scanning